mtbsteve/3DR-Solo-Object-Avoidance/README.md

 Requirements:
 - Lidar Lightware SF/LW20 with serial connection
 - Servo to control the scanning
-- Arduino Mega (we require 2 UARTS)
+- Arduino Mega
+- NEW: Support for Arduino MicroPro boards
 - USB cable to connect the Arduino to the breakout board
 - Solo accessory bay breakout board
-- 3DR Solo running Arducopter3.5 on the Pixhawk or any 3DR Firmware version
+- 3DR Solo running Arducopter3.5 or Arducopter 3.6
 - Latest Solex version for speech output

 Prerequisites: